wojwozniak/wp-pustynnaburza/README.md

 ## About project

-It is a non-profit work and my first project of this size.
-Work is still in progress but most of the key features are already there!
+It is a non-profit work and my first project of such a big size.
+Work is still in progress but key features are already there.
+Mostly style updates and code clean-up is needed.

 ## File structure